To be eligible for federal and state financial aid, students must:

 - Not be in default on a federal student loan(s).

 - Not owe repayment of a federal grant(s).

 - Maintain satisfactory academic progress as defined by the higher education institution.

-* TIP: While it is not required, it is highly recommended that students/parents submit the FAFSA using a federal Personal Identification Number (PIN).
-Using a PIN, rather than "paper signatures," can cut the federal processing time to just a few weeks.
+* TIP: While it is not required, it is highly recommended that students/parents submit the FAFSA using a Federal Student Aid (FSA) ID.
+Using an FSA ID, rather than paper signatures, can cut the federal processing time to just a little over a week.